Asian supermarket: Online

 Due to concentration of immigrant communities in metropolitan areas, few Asian supermarket chain stores are located in non-metro areas.
 In order to better compete and serve this market, a few of these chains have begun online sales, which compete directly with the likes of general online e-commerce merchandisers such as Amazon.com, Walmart.com, Shopee and Rakuten.

 In Asia

 Major operators in Asia such as AEON, Don Quijote (Don Don Donki) and Jusco operate somewhat like Asian supermarkets, as they offer products not normally found in their home countries; as such they also serve as a platform for selling regional Asian cuisines and foods from their origin country.
 An example would be selling a Singaporean drink in Japan and vice versa, when they are both Asian countries.

+Expansion and Spread in the United States

+In 2025, H Mart, one of the largest Asian supermarket chains in the U.S., announced plans to expand its stores and renovate them across states.
+California, Florida, Washington, and New Jersey have undergone renovations.
+This expansion displays the demand for Asian grocery stores to attract more non-asian consumers across the country.

 Operations

 Most of these supermarkets are started and operated by Asian immigrant entrepreneurs and their families.
 Others are started by investors of existing corporate conglomerates already headquartered in Asia, namely Mainland China, Hong Kong, Japan, the Philippines, Singapore, South Korea, and Taiwan.

 Asian supermarkets can range from small mom-and-pop grocery stores to large big-box stores and may cater specifically to one ethnic Asian immigrant group or to a wide pan-Asian crowd.
 They serve the generally unserved or underserved immigrant and descendant population.
 They are usually the main attraction for food shopping within overseas Asian shopping malls and Chinatowns.
 Asian supermarkets may re-occupy older buildings formerly anchored by mainstream regional or national supermarket chains.